Call Us Today 713-225-6200

 Many couples will face disagreements over specific issues in a divorce case, but the disputes typically center on one or more of the following areas:

 • Issues Related to Minor Children: Child support is determined by Texas statutory guidelines, leaving little room for disputes.
-However, parents will often disagree over the arrangement for custody and visitation, which encompasses various details on decision-making in important aspects of raising the child.
+However, parents often disagree over the arrangement for custody and visitation, which encompasses various details on decision-making in essential aspects of raising the child.
 The law requires a custody and visitation arrangement that suits the child’s best interests, but parents may differ over what the standard means.

 Options For Resolving Disagreements

 In addition, mediation is an option for some parties who believe there is no hope for compromise.
-By sitting down with a trained mediator who guides them through productive conversation, spouses are often able to meet each other halfway on some issues.
+By sitting down with a trained mediator who guides them through productive conversation, spouses can often meet each other halfway on some issues.
 If they can agree on some matters but not others, it is still possible to create an agreement; the remaining disputes will go before the Court for a decision.

 Litigating Issues In Contested Divorce